 The turret hatch and radio antenna mount have been blanked off on this machine, but their locations are still apparent in the roof.

-This tank features the quick-fix exhaust modification scheme that was instituted before the final production design could be brought online.
-External air cleaners were mounted, but the exhausts remained in their original location, exchanging the earlier pepperpot style for straight pipes ending in fishtails.
+The quick-fix exhaust modification scheme that was instituted before the final production design could be brought online is installed on the tank on the left, and can be contrasted to the final exhaust solution on the tank on the right.
+With the quick-fix solution, external air cleaners were mounted, but the exhausts remained in their original location while exchanging the earlier pepperpot style for straight pipes ending in fishtails.

 Without the hull ventilator behind it, the roof hatch would be able to lie flat when opened.
 The slotted screws securing the armor panel that facilitated work on the 75mm gun can again be seen.